 I am currently working on assessments of boundary layer and low clouds' adjustments to the presence of absorbing aerosols in the remote SE Atlantic using observations from Layered Atlantic Smoke Interaction with Clouds (LASIC) field campaign.

 I come from Shenyang, China.
 I spent my first two years of college studying atmospheric science at Nanjing University of Information Science and Technology, Nanjing, China.
 I transferred to Florida State University in 2012.
 I got my B.S. degree from FSU with a major in Meteorology and a minor in Mathematics.
-I came to University of Miami in Fall 2014 and expect to graduate in Summer 2019.
+I came to University of Miami in Fall 2014 and expect to graduate in Spring 2020.